Future residential design

-Design of the proposal imitates the architect's recent concept of a 'landscape city' and presents a futuristic urban residential model.
+The design of the proposal imitates the architect’s recent concept of a ‘landscape city’ and presents a futuristic urban residential model.

 Background to Cloud Corridor

-Cloud Corridor highlights a changing city in need of solutions to deal with demands of a rising population and inclusivity.
+Cloud Corridor highlights a changing city in need of solutions to deal with the demands of a rising population and inclusivity.

 Challenges faced by the city include overpopulation, high costs, congestion and environmental crises that are straining existing residential infrastructure.

 MAD Architects’ proposal epitomises Ma Yansong’s philosophy about architecture displaying the relationship between people and nature.